 It is not a group that configures a specific type of disability, but can be affected, due to age, by visual, hearing, physical or memory problems.
 Thus, accessibility for these people is determined by these problems, and the same aids already described in the previous sections are used.

-It should be noted that the management of the application itself can be more or less complicated depending on how these people deal with technology.
+It should be noted that managing the application itself can be more or less complicated depending on how these people deal with technology.
 Thus, a wide range is presented, ranging from people who barely know how to handle technology to others with great skill in handling it.
-In any case, the interaction by voice with Alexa to request or require any action makes the use of the virtual assistant itself accessible.
+In any case, voice interaction with Alexa to request or require some action makes the use of the virtual assistant itself accessible.

 The main factor in determining the level of satisfaction that the user has with a virtual assistant is how easy and pleasant the interaction with it is.
 The main way in which a virtual assistant communicates with the user is the voice, either the voice that the assistant uses to transmit information, or that of the user himself.
 In this sense, Alexa's voice is very pleasant due to its naturalness and the popular expressions it uses, making it seem that a person is speaking.
 Regarding the language that the user can use to communicate with Alexa, it is the user's own language, since the virtual assistant understands natural language perfectly.
 For all this, communication with Alexa is very natural, as if you were talking to a person, and you can even have conversations.

 Another important aspect in the user experience is the response time between the request made by the user and the response provided by the virtual assistant.
 In this regard, Alexa responds on the spot, with no lag times.
 It must be clarified that this is true as long as you have an Internet connection and the transmission speed is normal.